 THE MIRACLE OF THE SUN

-“Don’t be afraid, I won’t hurt you”
+“Don’t be afraid, I won’t hurt you.”

-During the six apparitions, Lucia was able to see, hear, and speak with our Lady.
-Jacinta would have been able to see and hear.
-Francisco would have seen it, but the accounts would have been passed on to Jacinta and Lucia.
+The three little shepherds were named Lucia (age 10) and her cousins, Jacinta (age 7) and Francisco (age 9).
+The “lady more brilliant than the sun” reportedly asked the little shepherds for prayers and sacrifices as redemption for offences against God.
+During the six apparitions, Lucia was able to see, hear and speak with our Lady.
+Jacinta would have been able to see and hear her too.
+Francisco would have seen her also, but the sightings were reported and passed on only by Jacinta and Lucia.

-BIOGRAPHY OF THE 3 LITTLE SHEPHERDS
+BIOGRAPHY OF THE LITTLE SHEPHERDS

-“Jacinta and Francisco will take them soon.
-But you [Lucia] will stay a little longer” (13th June 1917).
+“Jacinta and Francisco I will take soon.
+But you [Lucia] will stay here a little longer” (June 13, 1917).”

 JACINTA AND FRANCISCO